Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 </tr>
 <tr>
   <td>Desktop</td>
   <td>End-user is able to use the M5Stack as a pedometer and view total step count.
-This is implemented by parsing the push step request sent from the M5Stack and incrementing the step count in the database.</td>
+This is implemented by parsing the push step request sent from the M5Stack and incrementing the step count in the database.
+The admin has a basic screen and can see dummy elements creating a basic mockup of the final view.</td>
   <td>No issues were discovered in this sprint.</td>
 </tr>
 <tr>